dbarrow/Quasar-2-Authentication-Module/README.md

 ## Motivation
 The module was created to have reusable authentication for Quasar/Vue 3 frontend apps & Laravel backend API's with minimal wiring.

+## Dependencies

+Quasar's built in validation is used for forms.
+A rules extension provided by https://github.com/cuatromedios/quasar-app-extension-vuelidate-rules is required.

+Install per repository instructions.

 ## Installation
 * Create Quasar 2 app with quasar-cli.
 See https://quasar.dev/quasar-cli/installation
 * Create directory in src folder named modules